govau/cloud.gov.au/docs/getting-started.md

 How to get a cloud.gov.au account and join or create a project.

-<p class="callout">Accounts are available for Digital Transformation Agency (DTA) staff, as well as staff from government agencies that have an agreement with the DTA to use cloud.gov.au.
-If your agency is interested in using cloud.gov.au, please [email us](mailto:support@cloud.gov.au) so we can discuss your needs.</p>
+Accounts are available for Digital Transformation Agency (DTA) staff, as well as staff from government agencies that have an agreement with the DTA to use cloud.gov.au.
+If your agency is interested in using cloud.gov.au, please [email us](mailto:support@cloud.gov.au) so we can discuss your needs.
+{: .au-callout}

 ### Join an existing project